House Rent Allowance

 Salaries of the employees of both private and public sector organizations are composed of a number of minor components as well.
 HRA or the House Rent Allowance is one of the sub-components of the salary.
 HRA can be fixed or can be derived upon through a special agreement between the employee and the employer.

-As the name suggest, HRA is given to an employee when he or she lives in rented residential premises, and is only provided when the employee stays at a residence that he or she does not own.
+As the name suggest, the House Rent Allowance is given to an employee when he or she lives in rented residential premises, and is only provided when the employee stays at a residence that he or she does not own.

 HRA for Self Employed

-The self-employed can also claim for deductions and tax exemptions, towards the HRA.
+The self-employed can also claim for deductions and HRA tax exemptions, towards the House Rent Allowance (HRA).
 They can claim the benefits under the Section 80 GG.
-This Section can also be used to claim the tax exemptions by the salaried employees when they do not receive any HRA.
+This Section can also be used to claim the HRA tax exemptions by the salaried employees when they do not receive any HRA.

 HRA Tax Exemption for the Salaried Individuals

-The Income Tax Act Section 10-13A provides for a tax exemption towards HRA.
+The Income Tax Act Section 10-13A provides for HRA exemption of tax.
 The deduction will be the lowest amongst:

-- The HRA that is given by the employer
+- The House Rent Allowances that is given by the employer.

-- 50% of the employee salary if he or she lives in any of the Metro cities of India.
+- 50% of the employee salary is eligible for HRA tax exemption if he or she lives in any of the Metro cities of India.
 The metropolitan cities of India include Delhi, Mumbai, Calcutta and Chennai

-- In case the employee lives in any other city, 40% of the salary
+- In case the employee lives in any other city then 40% of the salary can be HRA exempted.